-- Confess the sins of our forefathers.
+- Confess your sins and the sins of our forefathers.
 (Remember that many of the atrocities that happened to the Jewish people on Tisha B’Av came by the hand of Christians.)
-Daniel 9 gives us a model of confessing the sins of others.
+Daniel 9 gives a model of confessing the sins of others.

 - Read through Lamentations.

-- Search for Scriptures that speak about God’s mercy on His people and/or texts on fasting and repentance.
+- Search for Scriptures that speak about God’s mercy on His people and passages that deal with fasting and repentance.

 For more understanding of why nine (Tisha B’Av) is associated with both judgment and blessings click here and here.
 For more on the significance of five, as in the fifth month and fifteenth day (Tu B’Av), click here and here.